 - Alternative medicine: Alternative medicine, such as acupuncture, homeopathy, and herbal medicine is another way of treating illnesses in Italy.
 Typically, these aren’t covered by public health insurance.

-If you’re facing a medical emergency in Italy, call the universal emergency number—118.
+If you’re facing a medical emergency in Italy, call the universal emergency number 118.
 This number is meant for immediate medical ambulance services.
+You can also dial a local hospital emergency department, but you must check the number online or write it down.
+Here’s the list of all emergency numbers in Italy:

-Italian citizens and residents have access to primary care through Italian health insurance cards, and there is no cost of primary care insurance or patients have to pay minimal co-payments for additional treatments and medicine.
+The Italian life expectancy is among the highest in the world making it a good idea to retire in Italy.
+Italian citizens and residents have access to primary care through health insurance cards.
+Additionally, there is usually no cost for primary care, but sometimes patients must pay minimal copayments for additional treatments and medicine.

+Italy has highly trained health professionals, several of which are recognized internationally, as well as cutting-edge technology and devices.
 Italy’s total health spending has recently been between eight to nine percent of GDP, which is moderate when compared to other European countries like Germany and France.
-Usually, other countries use more funding for total health spending.

 Pros of the Italian health system

-- Affordability: Public health care in Italy is free or comes with minimal co-payments.
+- Affordability: Public health care in Italy is free or comes with minimal copayments.
 Some citizens may even be exempted from these additional costs.

 - High quality of care: Italy’s healthcare system has a very high standard of care and advanced medical devices, especially if you go to private facilities.